utrains/terraform_job_preparation/README.md

 - **What is Terraform, and why is it used in the context of infrastructure automation?**

-  - When we work on an infrastructure (machines, servers, services), we need to be able to manage it (create, delete, update, add tools, etc.) as quickly as possible.
+  - When we work on an infrastructure (machines, servers, services), we need to be able to manage it (create, delete, update, add tools, etc.) as quickly and efficiently as possible.

-  - To achieve this, we need to see our infrastructure as code that we can evolve to meet this need, hence the use of terraform which is an **declarative language**

-  - is an open-source **infrastructure as code (IaC)** tool developed by HashiCorp.
+  - It can also be really hard to manage all the elements in the infrastructure manually without making mistakes.

+  - This is where Terraform comes in and helps us to achieve these objectives.

+  - Terraform is a powerful tool for managing infrastructure in an automated, consistent, and efficient manner.
+It allows organizations to treat their infrastructure as code, leading to more reliable, scalable, and maintainable systems.

 ***